-AT&T issues response to Department of Justice suit, says removal of T-Mobile won't hurt consumersAlex Wagner - Deputy Managing Editor, News Desk
+AT&T issues response to Department of Justice suit, says removal of T-Mobile won't hurt consumersAlex Wagner - Editorial Director of News and Content

 Just over a week ago we saw the U.S. Department of Justice filed suit in an attempt to block AT&T's proposed acquisition of T-Mobile, and today AT&T officially filed a response to the DOJ complaint.
 In its filing, AT&T says that the Justice Department has failed to acknowledge the good that'll come of the deal and that it hasn't accurately described how fierce the wireless industry is.
 The carrier says that prices continue to fall and that there is stiff competition not only from the likes of Verizon and Sprint but also from "upstarts" like MetroPCS and Cricket.